+Here you will find details on the Speech Therapy Service.
 Like SNEYS, the Speech Therapy Service are having to work in different ways.
 They already have many resources and suggestions on the activities and advice website but they have recently put together some great information sheets on the subjects of:

 Tacpac is a commercially available package which is much used and loved by SNEYS staff and families.
 The makers explain it “draws together touch and music to create a structured half hour of sensory communication....”

-SNEYS mostly use kit 1 and intend offering some interactive sessions via Zoom (we will be able to send home the equipment if you already use it at the GEM).
+Special Needs Early Years staff mostly use kit 1 and intend offering some interactive sessions via Zoom (we will be able to send home the equipment if you already use it at the GEM).
 If you would like to make use of a different kit on your own, the TACPAC company are offering kit 5 for FREE!!
 You just need to register online and it then gives really easy to understand instructions to get going.
 Follow the link above for a step by step explanation sheet to get you registered and download the free kit.

 Newlife is a charity based in Cannock who loan specialist toys and equipment, usually for a period of 3 months.
-All you need to d, in order to loan toys and equipment, is complete an online form, details of which are linked above.
+All you need to do in order to loan toys and equipment, is complete an online form, details of which are linked above.
 If you need help with completing the form, please contact Lucie.Maddox@wolverhampton.gov.uk.

 Variety are a charity who offer funding grants for wheelchairs and other specialist equipment / sensory rooms / interactive IT / playground equipment.
-Downloadable forms to apply for grants are available on the Variety home page.
+Downloadable forms to apply for grants are available on the home page.

 Their website also has a link on how to make your own sensory kit out of everyday household items.
-They have loads of really easy activities using items around your home such as torches, cotton wool, empty plastic bottles.
+They have lots of really easy activities using items around your home such as torches, cotton wool, empty plastic bottles.
 Most of these activity suggestions come with an explanatory video or information sheet.

 On the Variety home page they also offer Pod-Ability podcasts which “explaining unseen, complex challenges facing parents”.